 - Hours The Manhattan location is open Monday through Thursday from 4 PM -11 PM; Fridays and Saturdays from 12 PM- 12 AM and Sundays from 12 PM - 11 PM.

 2. The hot dogs, at Gray's Papaya

-Starting the morning with energy is essential to endure a whole day of sightseeing in New York without fainting.
-But where to have a hearty American-style breakfast for little money?
+Starting the morning with energy is essential to make it through a full day of sightseeing in New York without fainting.
+But where can you get a hearty American-style breakfast for cheap?
 At Gray's Papaya, of course!
 The temple of hot dogs in the Big Apple.

 They're so popular that Barack Obama himself had his picture taken here scarfing one down for his 2008 election campaign.
-As with Rizzo's Pizza, the New York Times also dedicated several praises to it, calling it one of the best hot dog places in New York.
-Plus, the prices are dirt cheap: a single hot dog is $1 and each extra topping of chili, cheese or relish is $.50.
+As with Rizzo's Pizza, the New York Times also praised it as one of the best hot dog places in New York.
+Plus, the prices are dirt cheap: a single hot dog is $1 and each extra topping of chili, cheese or relish is $0.50.